Roger Joseph Boscovich: Legacy

 In 1873, Nietzsche wrote a fragment called 'Time Atom Theory', which was a reworking of Boscovich's Theoria Philosophiae Naturalis redacta ad unicam legem virium in natura existentium.
 In general, Boscovich's ideas were a large influence on Nietzsche's ideas of force and the will to power.

 In the 1930s, Werner Heisenberg nicknamed Boscovich the Croatian Leibniz.
-In 1935, a lunar crater – the Boscovich crater – was named after him for his contributions to astronomy.
+In 1935, a lunar crater - the Boscovich crater - was named after him for his contributions to astronomy.
 The largest Croatian institute of natural sciences and technology, based in Zagreb, is called "Ruđer Bošković Institute" since 1950.
 The oldest astronomical society in the Balkans based in Serbia's capital Belgrade is called Astronomical Society Ruđer Bošković since 1953.

+The asteroid 14361 Boscovich is named after him.

 Chemist Harold Hartley called Boscovich "one of the great intellectual figures of all ages", and he has further been regarded as "the greatest genius Yugoslavia has ever produced".

-In 1987, on the occasion of the 200th anniversary of Boscovich death, the Yugoslav state Post based in Belgrade made a postage stamp and postcard on which is written that Boskovich was "the greatest Croatian scientist of his time".
+In 1987, on the occasion of the 200th anniversary of Boscovich's death, the Yugoslav state Post based in Belgrade made a postage stamp and postcard on which is written that Boskovich was "the greatest Croatian scientist of his time".

 In 2023, Dubrovnik Ruđer Bošković Airport was renamed in Boscovich's honour, while the government of nearby Trebinje wanted to do the same for their prospective airport.